kestra-io/docs/docs/developer-guide/outputs/README.md

 you iterate for a list of value, doing a first tasks (Download a file for example) and loading previous files to a database.

-For this, you can use function `get` :
+For this, you can pass the `taskrun.value` to outputs object :
 ```yaml
 tasks:
   - id: each